abhi18av/nf-tower-docs-orgs-and-teams/content/docs/monitoring/overview.md

 ## Navigation bar

-Jobs have been submitted with Tower can be monitored wherever you have an internet connection.
+Jobs which have been submitted with Tower can be monitored wherever you have an internet connection.

 The **navigation bar** contains all previous jobs executions.
 Each new or resumed job will be given a random name e.g: `grave_williams`.